djsuperchief/Kyameru/site/src/index.md

 ## Get Started

 Currently, the project is not being distributed through NuGet.
 When the project reaches a full beta stage (with a number of MVP components), it will be pushed to NuGet and ready to be used.
 Until then, hold tight.
+Releases, however, are still being published and can continue to be used until Nuget packages are released.